Cluster Deployment

 Overview

-This article describes how to deploy PuppyGraph in a cluster mode with two main focus:
+This article describes how to deploy PuppyGraph in a cluster mode with two main focuses:

 - Horizontal scalability: Getting better performance by adding more nodes.